 -

-Discussion group A: Invisible Governance – Control Without Friction
+Discussion group A: Practical Governance: How to Maintain Control Without Friction

 - How to implement policy-as-code inside platforms and workflows